 branches and styles of research in the history of astronomy.

 - Members of the Prize Committee are not eligible for a HAD Prize until

 - Selection Procedure

 - The Prize Committee shall issue a call for nominations, either in the HAD News or by other means, no later than 15 months before the award of the prize, which shall be awarded in January of odd-numbered years.
 A nomination consists of a detailed letter of support and the title, publisher, and date of the book nominated.
 Nominations may be proposed by any Member or Affiliate Member of HAD.

 - Nominations will be accepted by the Secretary of the Prize Committee until March 1 of the year before the date of the award.

-- To be eligible for the Prize a book must have been copyrighted two to five years preceding the award.
-Thus only books with copyright dates 2008 through 2011 shall be eligible for the 2013 prize, the recipient of which shall be chosen in 2012.
-Books nominated with copyright dates in the last two years of such a period which are not selected will automatically be considered again for the next award.
+- To be eligible for the Prize a book must have been published two to five years preceding the award.
+Thus only books with publication dates 2012 through 2015 shall be eligible for the 2017 prize, the recipient of which shall be chosen in 2016.
+Books nominated with publication dates in the last two years of such a period which are not selected will automatically be considered again for the next award.

 - To be eligible books must be published in English.